 The museum has a large collection of decorative and ethnographic objects, 19th-century paintings, and Canadian paintings, prints and drawings, only a small fraction of which can be displayed at a time.
 It also hosts major travelling shows.

-An exhibit of the paintings of Peter Doig is open till May 4, 2014.
+An exhibit of the works of jeweller Carl Fabergé is open till October 5, 2014.

 Café and boutique on the premises.